Speakers 2025

 Photo: private

-Doris Akrap, born in 1974 in Flörsheim (Hesse), journalist and moderator.
+Doris Akrap, born in 1974 in Flörsheim (Hessen), journalist and moderator.
 Head of the society section at taz, previously at Sport-BZ and Jungle World.
-Co-founder of the anti-racist reading show “Hate Poetry”; named one of the Journalists of the Year in 2014 and 2017.
-At the congress: “Georgia: And What If the Turn Fails?” (conversation), “Disco” (DJ)
+Recent Book: »Oh!
+Dalmatien« (Folio 2025).
+Named one of the Journalists of the Year in 2014 and 2017.
+At the congress: »Georgia: And What If the Turn Fails?« (talk), Disco (DJ)

 AronBoks